All Episodes

 Let's look at the good and the people they employ.

-But yet, like I said, with the pure talk.
+But yet, like I said, with the Pure Talk.

-I'm saying uh look at the whole big pic look at the whole picture.
+I'm saying, look at the whole big pic.

-Don't look at a a little snippet.
+Don't look at a little snippet.

 And I get that.

-And what I'm saying is, but you're asking us to pull our dollar from other carriers and the people they support and the and the Americans that work for them take out our dollar and move to Pure Talk and support them because they believe in what we believe in.
+And what I'm saying is, but you're asking us to pull our dollar from other carriers and the people they support and the Americans that work for them take out our dollar and move to Pure Talk and support them because they believe in what we believe in.

 So I'm also telling you to do it for practical financial reasons, and you should dial pound 250 and say the keyword save now if you've not done it.